scott-howard-james/encyclopedia/README.rst

 operation and not the binary set difference.
-Note too that this is a little conceptually unusual, as a negative encyclopedia behaves a bit like `antimatter <https://en.wikipedia.org/wiki/Antimatter>`__, able to negate a collection of key-values, but not necessarily to serve meaningful mapping in our eminently practical universe.
+Note too that this is a little conceptually unusual, as a negative encyclopedia behaves a bit like `antimatter <https://en.wikipedia.org/wiki/Antimatter>`__, able to negate a collection of key-values, but not necessarily to serve as a meaningful mapping in our eminently practical universe.
 If the unary negative sign is supported by a derived Encyclopedia, the class will be known as a **Signed Encyclopedia**, and the following features will also